voder-ai/eslint-plugin-traceability/docs/security-incidents/unresolved-vulnerabilities.md

 # Unresolved Vulnerabilities

-As of 2025-11-17, based on the latest `npm audit` JSON results, the following issues remain unresolved.
+As of 2025-11-17, all moderate and higher severity vulnerabilities have been resolved in the project’s dependencies.

 ## Resolution Details